How to Watch ‘Yellowstone’ Season 5 Online

 Lupita Nyong'o Reacts to 'Black Panther' Fan Theory About M'Baku…

 Saddle up, y’all!
 A new season of Yellowstone is here.
-With over 15 million viewers tuning in to the Season 4 finale this past January, fans have been anxiously awaiting Season 5 of the Paramount Network drama, which just premiered on Sunday, November 13.
+With over 15 million viewers tuning in to the Season 4 finale this past January, fans watched the first two episodes of Season 5 last week with a record-breaking premiere of the Paramount Network drama.

-Yellowstone follows the Duttons, a family of landowners who control the largest contiguous cattle ranch in the United States.
-The drama-packed series stars Kevin Costner, Kelly Reilly, Cole Hauser and more.
+The fifth season, which has been expanded to a whopping 14 episodes airing in two parts, will enter Episode 3 on Sunday, November 20.

 Keeping up with Yellowstone has always been a bit tricky — the Paramount Network series, unlike 1883, is not available on Paramount+ — but we’ve got all the tips and tricks to make sure you can watch new episodes of Yellowstone in real time.
 Here’s how to watch Yellowstone Season 5 (and catch up on past seasons in case you’re behind):

-The western drama premiered on Sunday, November 13 at 8 pm ET.
+The latest episode of the western drama will air Sunday, November 20, at 8 p.m.
+ET.

 How to watch Yellowstone Season 5 online